jglev/2018-06_shiny_example_biomedical_data/README.md

 - [X] Summary tables and other sections can be used to highlight certain points
   The "Explore" tab includes a table of selected cases, with several summary visualizations.
 - [X] Have a section or callout to outliers
     (The t-SNE output is intended to call out outliers in an interactive way.
-Age-SD-based-outlier display (mean of selected cases, +/- 3*SD) is also features in the "Explore" tab).
+Age-SD-based-outlier display (mean of selected cases, +/- 3*SD) is also featured in the "Explore" tab).
 	- [X] Include the reason why it is an outlier based on the method used (For example, a value is 3 times the stdev of the other points)
 	  Although t-SNE is somewhat of a black box in clarifying *what* about a set of points is different from another set of points, the "Guidance" tab provides an overview of this visualization technique.
 	  Further, age-based outlier detection within a sampled set of points is also explained in the "Guidance" tab, and is clearly indicated above the age histogram.